-- 1. Equally safe and effective as petroleum-based jet fuels, meeting criteria so it may be "dropped in" to existing aviation fueling infrastructure and aircraft.
-This is addressed through jet fuel specification ASTM D7566 and application of procedures to assure fuel quality is maintained. - 2.
-Environmentally superior to petroleum-based fuels based on its carbon emissions footprint, while meeting other relevant environmental sustainability criteria.
-This is addressed through lifecycle GHG assessment (LCA) and sustainability review/certification. - 3.
+- 1. Equally safe and effective as petroleum-based jet fuel, meeting criteria so it may be "dropped in" to existing aviation fueling infrastructure and aircraft.
+This is addressed through jet fuel specification ASTM D7566 and the application of procedures to assure fuel guality is maintained. - 2.
+Environmentally superior to petroleum-based jet fuel based on the carbon emissions footprint, while meeting other relevant environmental sustainability criteria.
+This is addressed through lifecycle GHG assessment and sustainability review/certification. - 3.
 Commercially viable, defined as cost-competitive, appropriately scaled and reliably supplied.
 Scale and cost-competitiveness remain the biggest challenges.